BrockettHub/BrockettHub.github.io/photo.md

 <br>
-Want to see more sunsets then check out my gallery <a href="https://imgur.com/gallery/sunsets-nPLufLn" target="blank">here</a>
+Want to see more sunsets then check out my gallery <a href="https://imgur.com/gallery/sunsets-nPLufLn" target="blank">here</a> or see some <a href= "https://imgur.com/gallery/critters-7dCcZGX" target = "blank"> critters</a>.
 </body>
 </html>